roryharder/roryharder.github.io/research.md

 * Nietzsche on Justice. *Forthcoming at the Washington University Review of Philosophy*. (<a href="https://philpapers.org/rec/HARNOJ-2">Philpapers</a>)

-Finally, some papers in various stages of progress.
+Finally, I have papers in various stages of completion or review on the topics of speech acts and demonstrative semantics and metasemantics.

-* [A paper on speech acts]. *Under Review.*
-* Reference in a Language Game. *Manuscript in Preparation.*
-* Demonstratives Contribute Conventional Implicatures. *Manuscript in Preparation.*

 <br>